Beware the CRA ... and ... the IRS!

 BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

 Our initial reaction was that this fellow was misinformed.
-Although we were aware that there could be some tricky points with a scenario such as owning a retirement condo in Florida, we thought there was no potential liability with owning U.S. stocks in a Canadian brokerage account.
+Although we were aware that there could be some tricky points with a scenario such as owning a retirement condo in Florida, we thought there was no potential liability attached to owning US stocks in a Canadian brokerage account.

 The silver lining in all of this?
 There are generous deductions available through the United States-Canada tax treaty.
-It’s a complicated agreement but the gist of it is that under these provisions qualified Canadians get similar deductions as Americans living in their own country.
+It’s a complicated agreement, but the gist of it is that qualified Canadians get similar deductions to Americans living in their own country.

-Under the rules in effect up to this year, Americans could shield up to US$5.5-million of property from estate tax.
-The Republican Party is of the opinion that wealthy Americans ought to be able to transfer more to their children tax-free and under the Tax Reform Act this amount was slightly more than doubled to US$11.2-million.
+Under the rules in effect up to this year, Americans could shield up to $5.5 million in assets from estate tax.
+The Republican Party is of the opinion that wealthy Americans ought to be able to transfer more to their children tax-free, and under the Tax Reform Act, this amount was slightly more than doubled to $11.2 million.

 For Canadians, the size of the deduction has a wrinkle.
-It is calculated as a ratio of U.S. assets divided by worldwide assets multiplied by US$11.2-million.
-So for example, if you had a U.S. stock portfolio of US$2-million and all of your assets were worth US$10-million, the tax credit would be US$2.24-million, so your descendants wouldn’t have to fork anything over to the IRS.
+It is calculated as a ratio of US assets to worldwide assets, multiplied by $11.2 million.
+For example, if you had a portfolio of US stocks worth $2 million, and all of your assets were worth $10 million, the tax credit would be $2.24 million, so your heirs wouldn’t have to fork anything over to the IRS.

-Of course, many descendants are not aware that a filing is necessary.
-Others could choose to flout the regulations.
+Of course, many heirs and executors are unaware that such a filing is necessary.
+Others might choose to flout the regulations.
 An article on CNBC estimated that the IRS is losing billions in estate tax revenue.
-According the U.S. Commerce Department, foreigners own around US$33-trillion in American property.
-In 2014, only 849 people worldwide filed alien tax returns bringing in a relatively trifling US$60-million.
-Currently, the IRS lacks the means to reach into other countries to collect but as global financial systems continue to harmonize and integrate, that might not be true going forward.
+According the US Commerce Department, foreigners own around $33 trillion in American assets.
+In 2014, only 849 people worldwide filed alien tax returns, bringing in a relatively trifling $60 million.

-The Contra guys hope to be shuffling about this mortal coil for a while, so we won’t worry too much about reducing our U.S. exposure.
-However, when the time approaches when buying green bananas requires overt optimism, it could make sense to scale back below the filing threshold to avoid saddling heirs with an onerous task.
+The Contra guys hope to be shuffling about this mortal coil for a while, so we won’t worry too much about reducing our US exposure.
+However, when the time approaches that buying green bananas requires overt optimism, it could make sense to scale back below the filing threshold to avoid saddling heirs with an onerous task.